soumik9/image-gallery/README.md

 - [x] Images with a featured image.
 - [x] Drag and drop with position shifting.
-- [x] Delete image or multiple image.
+- [x] Delete the image or multiple images.
 - [x] When selecting an image for deletion, carefully handle singular or plural text messages in the header.